Dreaming in Code

-For the astute, many of these links lead to insecure pages, an unfortunate event because I knew the insecure Chandler links likely meant that there wasn't anyone actively maintaining Chandler.
-We can only do so much to preserve the software and the knowledge and unique events surrounding it.
+For the astute, many of these links lead to insecure pages, an unfortunate event because I knew the insecure Chandler links likely meant that no one was actively maintaining Chandler.
+We can only do so much to preserve the software, knowledge, and unique events surrounding it.
 There are hidden events called Easter Eggs in software, and they have become more widely known due to their inclusion in video games.
 Think of this as an easter egg, like a colophon, or just another piece of the static you see.

 "We got here by having high goals," Toy continues.
 "Part of our struggle is in not valuing the goals equally.
 But there's no disagreement over the list itself.
 The biggest fear is that the goals are simply not meetable.
 We do have a proposed design.
 It's got some holes.
 It's time to talk about those holes and make sure we have plans to fill those holes so that never again, as long as I live, do we roll our eyes when the word data comes out of our mouths.
 This is the snake that must be killed."